 A creamy, smoky cashew sauce that comes together in five minutes.
-Soaked cashews blended with smoked paprika, nutritional yeast, and warm spices create a dip that's rich, savory, and impossibly smooth - perfect for drizzling over tacos, dunking vegetables, or spooning straight from the bowl.
+Cashews, soaked 30 minutes then blended with smoked paprika, nutritional yeast, garlic powder, and onion powder, thinned with warm water to the consistency you want.
+Good for drizzling over tacos, dunking vegetables, or spooning straight from the bowl.

 Tips and Tricks